© Ruwanthika Gunaratne/ Public International Law at https://ruwanthikagunaratne.wordpress.com.

-Name of the Case: Arrest Warrant of 11 April 2000 (Democratic Republic of Congo vs Belgium); Year of the decision: 2002; and Court: ICJ.
+Name of the Case: Arrest Warrant of 11 April 2000 (Democratic Republic of Congo vs Belgium)

-Overview: A Belgium Judge issued and circulated, internationally, an arrest warrant against the incumbent Foreign Minister of Congo based on universal jurisdiction.
-Congo asked the Court to decide that Belgium violated international law because it did not respect the inviolability and immunities of the foreign minister from criminal process before Belgian courts.
+Belgium issued and circulated internationally, an arrest warrant against the incumbent Foreign Minister of Congo, based on universal jurisdiction.
+Congo asked the ICJ to decide that Belgium violated international law because it did not respect the inviolability and immunities of the foreign minister from criminal process before Belgian courts.

 Facts of the Case:

 On 11 April 2000, a Belgian Magistrate issued an international arrest warrant against Mr. Yerodia.
 At the time, Yerodia was the Foreign Minister of the Congo.
 The Court issued the warrant based on universal jurisdiction.
 It accused Yerodia of inciting racial hatred.
 These speeches, allegedly, incited the population to attack Tutsi residents in Rwanda, which resulted in many deaths.
 The warrant alleged that Yerodia committed grave breaches of the Geneva Conventions of 1949 and its Additional Protocols and crimes against humanity.
 Belgium sent the arrest warrant to Interpol and circulated it to all States, including to the Congo.
 The warrant asked States to arrest, detain, and extradite Yerodia to Belgium.
 After Belgium issued the warrant, in November 2000, Yerodia became the Education Minister.
 At the time of the ICJ’s judgement, he did not hold a Ministerial post in Congo.

 Questions before the Court: